 It will require more of our time to hit security and compliance standards, which means less time for elegance.
 This core principle served us beautifully for the past five years, and while it is still core to our brand, the other reality is that we can’t even play in the enterprise space without these new requirements.
 We will fight for this balance every day.”

 The reality is that all businesses need to continue to adapt to their markets and this has to start from the leadership team.
-Things change and the goal for every business should be to go from startup to enterprise and sometimes laying it out in black and white is the best way to advance the company and keep the team aligned.Opinions expressed here by Contributors are their own.
+Things change and the goal for every business should be to go from startup to enterprise and sometimes laying it out in black and white is the best way to advance the company and keep the team aligned.Opinions expressed here are the opinions of the author.
+Influencive does not endrose or review brands mentioned.